 The Royal Travel Index

-New Research: Which Members of the Royal Family Have Accrued the Most Air Miles in the Last Five Years?
+New Research: Which Members of the Royal Family Have Accrued the Most Air Miles in the Last Six Years?

 Whether it’s shaking hands with presidents or schoolteachers, Britain’s Royals are one of the most famous and instantly recognisable families in the world.
 With a global presence to maintain, part of their job role involves regular trips and tours to different countries, but which member of this prestigious family has been travelling the most?

 To find out we scoured through the Royal Family’s financial reports from the past six years(1), focusing on the official international trips made by each family member, pulling out the number of trips made, the cost of these private jet trips and also the number of air miles travelled for each one.
 This resulted in the Royal Travel Index as you can see below.

 When the top 13 members of the Royal family’s international travel plans in the last five years were combined, it was clear that they have accrued a serious amount of air miles – more than enough to get them to the moon and back, and then complete three loops of the earth’s equator(2).

 In total, between 2015 and 2021, the Royal family have flown 550,461 miles over 94 trips with a cost of £6.6 million / $9 million – this isn’t counting trips within the UK or holidays, this is purely international business mileage!